IBSim/VirtualLab/docs/source/runsim/runfile.rst

 Methods
 *******

 This section is where the bulk of the activity of **VirtualLab** occurs.
 That is, until now, we have only put in place the necessary information to initiate a task.
-The methods section controls precisely what tasks **VirtualLab** will perform.
+The methods section controls precisely which tasks **VirtualLab** will perform.
 They can be simple one step sequential tasks or highly complex parallelised tasks making use of multiple software packages.

 ``VirtualLab.Mesh``
 ~~~~~~~~~~~~~~~~~~~